wr0110/where-to-go-birding/README.md

-This is the Next.js project that will eventually replace https://ebirdhotspots.com and https://birding-in-ohio.com when development is complete.
+This is the Next.js project powers https://birdinghotspots.org

 We use the following tools and technologies: